saisahil2015/Gopher-Bin/README.md

 This was created by me and my team and as a self-driven, independent project for SASE Labs.

-The code has been developed using Python, Tensorflow, and Tesnforflow Lite, along with the Raspberry Pi and has a custom-trained CNN(Convulational Neural Network) model by us.
+The code has been developed using Python, Tensorflow, and Tensorflow Lite, along with the Raspberry Pi and has a custom-trained CNN(Convulational Neural Network) model by us.

 The project was built from November 2021 - April 2022.